bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Color Manipulation</h4>

-Outside of altering colors Sass can also directly manipulate colors.
+<p>Outside of altering colors Sass can also directly manipulate colors.
+Manipulating
-Manipulating colors provides the most control over how to finely tune specific color properties.
-With this control also comes complexity, which is why color manipulations are a bit less common than color alterations.
+colors provides the most control over how to finely tune specific color properties.
+With this control also comes complexity, which is why color manipulations are a bit less common than color alterations.</p>

 ```
   - change-color() --- Set any property of a color